laristra/cinch/README.md

 ## Recursive Sub-Project Structure

-The cinch build system is designed to make modular code development easy.
+The Cinch build system is designed to make modular code development easy.
-By modular, we mean that subprojects can be incorporated into a cinch-based top-level project, and they will be automatically added to the top-level project's build targets.
+By modular, we mean that subprojects can be incorporated into a Cinch-based top-level project, and they will be automatically added to the top-level project's build targets.
 This makes it easy to create new projects that combine the capabilities of a set of subprojects.
 This allows users to